 Below is an example of unauthorized sites claiming to sell Hydro Flask products at 50% to 70% off.
 The first search result (hydroflask3.com) is the most egregious, but all three are employing similar tactics to harvest credit card information.

-- A seemingly legit domain that includes the brand name or common misspelling.
+- A seemingly legit seller name or ad display URL that includes the brand name or common misspelling.

 - Google Ads promoting deep discounts on all products from the “host” brand.